GrokCV/website/content/authors/ZihaoXiong/_index.md

   - Undergraduates
 ---

-Yinrui Li（李崯瑞） is currently an undergraduate student majoring in Electronic Information Engineering at Henan University of Technology (HAUT), China.
-Her research interests include image denoising, image enhancement, and object detection.For more detailed information about her research, publications, and projects, please visit her personal academic website at <https://yinrui.grokcv.ai/>.
+Zihao Xiong (熊子豪) is currently pursuing his Bachelor's degree in Electronic Information Engineering at the School of Information Science and Engineering, Henan University of Technology.
+He is also a research intern at the PCA Lab, Nanjing University of Science and Technology.
+His research interests include infrared small target detection, tracking, and super-resolution.
+For more detailed information about his research, publications, and projects, please visit his personal academic website at <https://zihao.grokcv.ai/>.
 {style="text-align: justify;"}